Swallow Falls State Park

-Swallow Falls State Park is a public recreation area located on the west bank of the Youghiogheny River 9 mi northwest of Oakland in Garrett County, Maryland, in the United States.
+Swallow Falls State Park is a Maryland state park located on the west bank of the Youghiogheny River 9 mi northwest of Oakland in Garrett County, Maryland, in the United States.
 The state park features Maryland's highest free-falling waterfall, the 53 ft Muddy Creek Falls, as well as smaller waterfalls on the Youghiogheny River and Tolivar Creek.
 The park is notable for its stand of old hemlock trees, some more than 300 years old, "the last stand of its kind in Maryland."

 History

 The park had its beginnings in 1906 with the donation by John and Robert Garrett of Baltimore of 1917 acres to be used as a state forest.
 The land now known as Garrett State Forest included the areas that became Swallow Falls and Herrington Manor state parks, both of which were developed in the 1930s by the Civilian Conservation Corps.
 Notable persons who have visited the area include Thomas Edison, Henry Ford, John Burroughs, and Harvey Firestone, who camped at Muddy Creek Falls in the summers of 1918 and 1921.